thewheelmaker/wheel/README.md

     }

-wheel.ultaloop makes this function as many times as that number in inthowmanytimesfunction1
+wheel.ultraloop makes this function as many times as that number in inthowmanytimesfunction1

 or cut it making when it reach Howmanytimewheelspinint,